adjust/ios_adobe_extension/README.md

 You can register a callback code block to be notified of tracker attribution changes.
 Due to the different sources we consider for attribution, we cannot provide this information synchronously.

-Please see our [attribution data policies][attribution-data] for more information.
+Please see our [attribution data policies](https://github.com/adjust/sdks/blob/master/doc/attribution-data.md) for more information.

 With the extension config instance, add the attribution callback before you start the SDK: